minio/minio/docs/federation/lookup/README.md

 NOTE: `mybucket` only exists on one cluster either `cluster1` or `cluster2` this is random and is decided by how `domain.com` gets resolved, if there is a round-robin DNS on `domain.com` then it is randomized which cluster might provision the bucket.

-TODO: For now the control to create the bucket from a client to the right cluster using `region` parameter is not implemented yet.